The liberation of self-forgiveness

 I feel a sense of “freeing-up” from something that has kept me as a prisoner in my own mind.
 I also have a sense of purpose beyond myself that is at times awe inspiring and definitely peaceful.

-We prisoners have a capacity to reach others caught up in suffering that may well be as strong as anyone ever come to self-realization and self-forgiveness because of all we have been through and put others through.
+People in prison have a capacity to reach others caught up in suffering that may well be as strong as anyone ever come to self-realization and self-forgiveness because of all we have been through and put others through.
 Keep seeking to know yourself.
 Keep looking at those things that are most painful in your life and remember you are certainly not alone nor a monster, but one who has forgiven the wrongs done to self as well as others.